Take time out to explore, develop and craft your own creative writing practice on retreat with ex-publisher and published writer, Harriet Griffey.

 The provision of a supported environment at Las Chimeneas allows the freedom to write, whether or not you want to pursue publication, and can provide either a first step into committed writing or a final push to completion.

-The location offers a tranquil space in beautiful dwellings, with home-baked bread and delicious meals produced from the abundant local produce.
+The location offers a tranquil space in beautiful dwellings, with delicious meals produced from the abundant local produce.
 There is a small pool in a relaxing courtyard, free Wifi connection in most areas of the accommodation, good connections via Almeria and Malaga airports, plus all the benefit of experienced hosts David and Emma who have lived in the area for over 20 years.

 If there is a book you want to read, but it hasn’t been written yet, you must be the one to write it.
 Toni Morrison